All Saints' Church, Hokitika: Background

 Soon after the establishment of Hokitika, during the West Coast gold rush of the 1860s, an Anglican church was built.
 This wooden building was erected in 1866 on Fitzherbert Street.
 Subsequently, the congregation decided to erect a new church as a memorial to All Saints' members who had died during World War I. A building fund was established, and in 1919 an architect from Invercargill, Edmund Wilson (1871–1941) was engaged to draw up plans.
 Despite putting forward a number of plans, no church was built, and the agreement with Wilson was dissolved in 1935.

 The congregation then invited proposals from several architects including Cecil Wood, Roy Lovell-Smith and Richard Strachan De Renzy Harman.
-The congregation specified that the church be built from concrete, seat 200 people, and not cost more than £4,000.
+The congregation specified that the church be built from concrete, seat 200 people, and not cost more than NZ£4,000.
 A design from Harman was accepted.
-It is possible the congregation was inspired to specify concrete both by the relative cheapness of the material, and by the construction in 1931 of the nearby St Andrews Presbyterian Church.
+It is possible the congregation was inspired to specify concrete both by the relative cheapness of the material, and by the construction in 1931 of the nearby St Andrew's Presbyterian Church.
 Earthquake safety may also have been a consideration, after the 1931 Hawke's Bay earthquake.